Theo-Nla/Pizza-Sales/README.md

-# Pizza Sales Analytics Project
+# Pizza Sales Report Project
 This repository contains SQL queries and Power BI visualizations for analyzing pizza sales data.
 The project aims to provide insights into various key performance indicators (KPIs) and trends related to pizza sales.

 ## Overview